JooffinHalli/oapi/README.md

 The utility is highly customizable, but instead of enumerating all options, I encourage you to generate the client once and examine the source.
 You'll find a remarkably compact `createClient.ts` file (72 lines of code) containing the complete implementation with full TypeScript typing.

 The generated code is the documentation.
-What you see is exactly what runs in your application—no hidden behaviors, no mysterious abstractions.
+What you see is exactly what runs in your application — no hidden behaviors, no mysterious abstractions.
 This approach ensures you maintain full control and understanding of your API layer.

 ### Transparency Through Source Code

 OAPI generates **actual source code**, not a black box with thousands of lines of duplicated code and incomprehensible abstractions that prevent you from understanding what's really happening under the hood.

-Many OpenAPI generators operate on a "code dump" principle—they output massive amounts of generated code that becomes legacy the moment it's created.
+Many OpenAPI generators operate on a "code dump" principle — they output massive amounts of generated code that becomes legacy the moment it's created.
 This code feels alien to your codebase, filled with duplication and abstractions you didn't choose.

 OAPI takes the opposite approach: we generate minimal, intentional code that respects your intelligence as a developer.
-The output is meant to be read, understood, and even modified—not treated as an impenetrable black box.
+The output is meant to be read, understood, and even modified — not treated as an impenetrable black box.

 Generate once, read the code, and you'll understand everything.